-Multi-national companies with workers in Argentina are faced with difficult decisions due to the continued depreciation of the Argentine Peso.
+Multi-national companies with workers in Argentina are faced with difficult decisions due to the continued depreciating currency of Argentina, the peso..
 US headquartered companies who have Argentine workers getting paid in pesos, a requirement for those employed in Argentina, have seen the buying power of their salaries tumble dramatically over the past several years, and even within the past year.

-For companies who use Employer of Record services to pay their Argentine workers, there are creative options that include indexing the peso against the US dollar to keep both the worker and the employer happy and in compliance.
+For companies who use Employer of Record services to pay their Argentine workers, there are creative options that include indexed salary of the Argentina peso to US dollar to keep both the worker and the employer happy and in compliance.

-What are the Economic Forces Driving the Depreciation of the Argentine Peso?
+What are the Economic Forces Driving the Depreciating Currency of Argentina?

 Inflation and employment rates were long considered a stable, reliable way to measure macroeconomic forces and how healthy an economy was at a given time.

 Low unemployment usually meant high inflation and the opposite held true for decades.
 It wasn’t until the 1970s that this relationship was called into question due to the effects of “stagflation” (high unemployment, high inflation).